Take Test

 Well Mannered

-An effort is made to prevent bodily noises as well as conducting yourself mindfully and properly in all environment to include school, dinner, work and at home.
+An effort is made to prevent bodily noises as well as conducting yourself mindfully and properly in all environments to include school, dinner, work and at home.

 Unbiased

-Having thoughts about someone else without trying to adjust a 3rd party's opinion about that person.
+Having thoughts about someone else without using them to adjust a 3rd party's opinion about that person.

 Selfless